saumyamehta17/algorithm_and_system_design/system_designs/scaling.md

 Should we save session in db?

-Load Balancer Softwares - ELB, HAProxy, LVS
+`LB Softwares` - ELB, HAProxy, LVS

-Load Balancer Hardwares - Citrix
+`LB Hardwares` - Citrix

 ``Sticky Session``
 No matter how many times you do a request, it gonna end in same server

 ``Cookies``
-it has finite size , few KB
-May be keep server_id in cookie and load-balancer will remember that which id is which server.
+it has finite size , few KB and may be keep server_id in cookie and load-balancer will remember that which id is which server.

 ### Caching